Some Reedings

 I can’t help but compare the President’s effective response to this outbreak with the illegal alien crime wave unleashed on America by his globalist critics on purpose and by design.
 They watch silently as thousands upon thousands of Americans are killed and injured, and dismiss their lives and well-being out of hand.
 It’s a disgrace–no–it’s criminal.
 And should be treated as such.

-"Don’t be deceived because you are not hearing the sound of gunfire
+"Don’t be deceived because you are not hearing the sound of gunfire,

 because, even so, you are fighting for your lives."